2factorauth/twofactorauth/CONTRIBUTING.md

 If a site does not provide TFA, the `contact` field should be included.
 Inside of this object,
 * The `twitter` field should be included if the site uses Twitter.
-* Facebook can also be included using the `facebook` field
+* Facebook can also be included using the `facebook` field.
 * Email can be included using the `email` field.

 The `language` field inside `contact` can be included for websites that are not in English.
 The language